THA-Embedded-Systems-Lab/soar_ros/_sources/user_docs/ClassDiagram.md.txt

    :allow-dot-graphs:
 ```

-The difference bettwen service and client from the libraries perspective is
+The difference between service and client from the libraries perspective is
 only the reversal of output and input calls.

 ```{eval-rst}